Chat App System Design & Architecture : Key Insights For 2023

 - Providing analytics and insights on chat room activity, such as user engagement or message frequency.

-In-app Chat Client
+2. In-app Messaging Client

-The client side of the messaging architecture in a chat app is what your users will see and interact with.
+The client side of the chat system architecture in a chat app is what your users will see and interact with.
 The chat client is typically the application installed on the users’ desktop, web, or mobile.
 It communicates with the operating system of the user’s device and transmits the message data to the chat server.

 - Sends and receives messages in real-time